-All students must meet the General University Requirements as well as the major requirements.
+- All students must meet the General University Requirements as well as the major requirements.

+- Cumulative GPA of 2.0 or higher

-Biology major GPA of 2.0 or higher
+- Biology major GPA of 2.0 or higher

 Criminal Justice, BS

 Criminal justice is the system of practices and institutions of governments directed at upholding social control, deterring and mitigating crime, and sanctioning those who violate laws with criminal penalties and rehabilitation efforts.
 Criminal Justice is an interdisciplinary field of study.
 Included are the contributions and approaches of many of the social and behavioral sciences, as well as areas of study such as law and ethics, as they relate to the phenomenon of crime.